vanderbilt-data-science/deep-learning-intensive/README.md

 * How can I save and share my dataset?
 * What else do I need to do to prepare my data for fine-tuning?

 **Homework:** Format your data as a Dataset and push it to HuggingFace Hub (if your data security contracts allow).
 Make sure to add a model card and info.
-Train your model using the provided code.

 ### **Day 3: Hands-on Fine-tuning**
 * What are the API components of fine-tuning a model?